andyg2/wordpress-export-to-grav-markdown/README.md

 - Type: `boolean`
 - Default: `true`

 Whether or not to download and save images attached to posts.
 Generally speaking, these are images that were uploaded by using **Add Media** or **Set Featured Image** when editing a post in WordPress.
-Images are saved into `/images`.
+Images are saved into same directory.

 ### Save images scraped from post body content?